Fast in-place accumulation: Introduction

 \subsection{Computational model}

 Our computational model is an \emph{algebraic RAM}.
-The inputs and outputs are arrays of elements from a field $\F$.
-The machine is made of \emph{algebraic registers} that each contain one field element, and \emph{pointer registers} that each contain one pointer, that is one integer.
-Atomic operations are field operations on the algebraic registers and basic pointer arithmetic.
+Inputs and outputs are arrays of ring elements.
+Ring elements are assumed to require bounded space.
+(For simplicity, our algorithms are described over a finite field $\F$, unless otherwise stated.)
+The machine is made of \emph{algebraic registers} that each contain one ring element, and \emph{pointer registers} that each contain one pointer, that is one integer.
+Atomic operations are ring operations on the algebraic registers and basic pointer arithmetic.
 We assume that the pointer registers are large enough to store the length of the input/output arrays.

 Both inputs and outputs have read/write permissions.
 But algorithms are only allowed to modify their inputs \textbf{if their inputs are restored to their initial state} afterwards.
 In this model, we call \emph{in-place} an algorithm using only \textbf{the space of its inputs, its outputs, and at most $\bigO{1}$ extra space}.
 For recursive algorithms, some space may be required to store the recursive call stack.
 (This stack is only made of pointers and its size is bounded by the recursion depth of the algorithms.
 In practice, it is managed by the compiler.)
 Nonetheless, we call \emph{in-place} a recursive algorithm whose only extra space is the call stack.
+In our complexity summaries (\Cref{tab:kara,tab:fft}), we include the size of the stack.